-Disastrous effects of the earthquake are concentrated within an ellipse of about 100 equare kilometer area.
+Disastrous effects of the earthquake are concentrated within an ellipse of about 100 square kilometer area.
 Stone houses collapsed because they had heavy roofs and thick walls.
-These features shattered the wythes, separated the walls of joints and corners and ted to collapse of walls and roof.
-If bond stones had been used in walls and the walls and roof had been properly ted together by sarthquake bands fewer casualties would have occurred.
+These features shattered the wythes, separated the walls at joints and corners and led to collapse of walls and roof.
+If bond stones had been used in walls and the walls and roof had been properly tied together by earthquake bands fewer casualties would have occurred.
 The traditional timber framed stone houses performed much better compared to those stone houses which had no frames.